rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 192.168.1.11 server2 server2.rockylinux.lan
 ```

-The VIP address `192.168.1.12` will be use.
+You will use the VIP address of `192.168.1.12`.

 #### Task 1 : Installation and configuration

-To install Pacemaker, remember to enable the `highavailability` repo.
+To install Pacemaker.
+Remember to enable the `highavailability` repository.

 On both nodes: